|

 SPICE

-The SPICE kernel files
+The SPICE kernel files contain geometric

-contain geometric and much other ancillary information
+and much other ancillary information needed to recover

-data.
-In particular, SPICE kernels provide spacecraft
+particular, SPICE kernels provide spacecraft and

-and planetary ephemerides, instrument mounting
+planetary ephemerides, instrument mounting alignments,

-alignments, spacecraft orientation, spacecraft sequences
+spacecraft orientation, spacecraft sequences of events,

-and Ancillary Information Facility (NAIF) and are
+Information Facility (NAIF) and are archived by the PDS

-archived by the PDS NAIF Node.
+NAIF Node.

 The SPICE data files were produced on a